CorruptBandit/mac-device-handler/README.md

 ### Keyboard Handler

 The [keyboard handler](./Keyboard-Handler/src/SwitchKeyboard.swift) is built using Swift as the logic for `TISSelectInputSource` & `TISCreateInputSourceList` are closed source.
 The script takes one positional argument which is the keyboard layout.

+Keyboard switching on Ventura requires the input source to already be configured in `System Settings -> Keyboard -> Input Sources -> Edit -> + Source`

 **Build from source**: